-The favourite day-trip from Vilnius, town of Trakai (pop.
+The favorite day-trip from Vilnius, the town of Trakai (pop.
 5000) is famous for its island castle.

-The former importance of Trakai is evident in the mighty 14th century Trakai Island Castle in Lake Galvė.
-It was reconstructed in years 1929-1987 and currently houses a museum of Lithuanian history.
-Some events such as the Day of the Crafts and Middle Ages or performances of Pilėnai opera are periodically held in the castle courtyards.
+The former importance of Trakai is evident in the mighty 14th century Trakai Island Castle in Lake Galvė (Eastern Europe's only water castle).
+It has been reconstructed in years 1929-1987 and currently houses a museum of Lithuanian history.
+Some events such as Pilėnai opera performance are periodically held in the castle courtyards.

 Only after the Russian Imperial occupation (1795) did Trakai cease to grow and became an ordinary provincial town it is today.
 To cater for the new Russian community a Russian Orthodox church was constructed in 1863.

-From water you may see castle from every possible side.
+From the water, you may see the castle from every possible side.
 On the opposite shore of Lake Galvė you may see the Užutrakis Manor.
-Built by Tiškevičiai family in 1897 the palace has been recently restored and the extensive garden undergoing restoration.
+Built by Tiškevičiai family in 1897 the palace and its formal garden recently restored.
+Many concerts take place there in summer.

 There is no bridge to Užutrakis and thus a 6 km detour is needed.
 Close to that route the Hill of Angels has been created in 2009, which is a collection of wooden angel sculptures, each of them funded by a different institution or family.